Kudostoy0u/Scio.ly/public/codebusters/ciphers/k3-aristocrat.md

 ```
 In this toy example the rows are identical, producing identity mapping on those indices; in real cases, the two keyed rows may not align, producing a non-trivial permutation.

-## How It Works (Encryption/Decryption)
+## How Decryption Works (K3 only)
-Encryption (K3)
-1) Build keyed plain alphabet (top) and keyed cipher alphabet (bottom).
-2) For each plaintext letter P, find its index i in the keyed plain alphabet.
-3) Output the i-th letter of the keyed cipher alphabet.
-4) Preserve spaces/punctuation.

-Decryption (K3)
+1) Reconstruct/assume both keyed rows: top (keyed plain), bottom (keyed cipher).
-1) For each ciphertext letter C, find index i in the keyed cipher alphabet.
+2) For each ciphertext letter C, find its index i in the bottom row; output the top-row letter at index i.
-2) Output the i-th letter of the keyed plain alphabet.
-3) Preserve spaces/punctuation.
+3) Preserve spaces and punctuation.

 ## Solving Method (Step-by-Step)
 Approach overview: Derive consistent mapping pairs from patterns, then reconstruct both rows by aligning indices.
 The keyword reveals itself at the start of either row as letters finalize.